 The stops are intended to draw attention to President Donald Trump’s immigration policies, which have seen migrant children separated from their families.
 Homestead is about 40 miles southwest of Miami and is a spot where the U.S. is detaining migrant teens.

 Massachusetts Sen. Elizabeth Warren visited the site Wednesday, with Minnesota Sen. Amy Klobuchar planning a stop later in the afternoon.

 Former Texas Rep. Beto O’Rourke is scheduled to visit the site on Thursday.

 And on Friday, California Sen. Kamala Harris, former housing secretary Julian Castro, former U.S. Rep. John Delaney and Pete Buttigieg, the mayor of South Bend, Indiana, all plan to visit.

 Ten presidential candidates, led by Sen. Elizabeth Warren, are set to meet on the debate stage for the first night of Democratic debates to offer their pitches to voters and attempt a breakout moment for their campaigns.

 For many of the White House hopefuls, Wednesday’s debate will be the highest-profile opportunity yet to offer their vision for the country.

 Given the massive field, the debate will be split over two nights, with 10 other candidates — including former Vice President Joe Biden and Vermont Sen. Bernie Sanders — appearing Thursday.

 Warren, the sole top-tier candidate at Wednesday’s debate, will take center stage.
 But she could still face challenges.
-The other candidates aren’t as well known and could use the moment to make an aggressive move to stand out.Grab the FREE WDTN News App for iPhone or Android.
+The other candidates aren’t as well known and could use the moment to make an aggressive move to stand out.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.